Bitcoin price drops following report that China is going to shut down local exchanges

 Maybe the Chinese government wants even more control and is going to create a centralized exchange and regulate those markets as much as possible.
 It’s hard to know for sure as Chinese regulation is always very sudden.

 Earlier this week, the Chinese government banned ICOs in China.
 There’s currently an ICO freeze and the top 60 ICO platforms are being investigated.
-Authorities thought ICO tokens were like securities, and some of them were scam.
+Authorities thought ICO tokens were like securities, and some of them were a scam.

 This isn’t the first time China is banning exchanges.
 Back in 2013, bitcoin dropped more than 50 percent as the government asked BTCChina to stop accepting deposits in Chinese yuan.
 The government changed its mind later on.